Duolingo Review — A Good Use of Your Time? 2024

 Will Duolingo Work for Me?

 Duolingos’s methods can work, but you’ll need to spend a lot of time on it, just like you would with your old Spanish textbook from high school.
-I’d suggest three to four hours per day.
+I’d suggest four to five hours per day.

-If you are a beginner or lower intermediate and are looking for something more time-efficient, I suggest clicking on the flag of the language you want to learn below and try a more time efficient lesson right now.
+If you are a beginner or lower intermediate and are looking for a more time-efficient program, I suggest clicking on the flag of the language you want to learn below and try a more time efficient learning method right now.

 If you are an advanced student, then we recommend Yabla even though they are a competitor and we don’t get a commission by recommending them.
-If you need something you can learn in your car or while walking without looking at a screen, then Pimsleur is good too.
+If you need an audio only program so you can learn in your car or while walking and not looking at a screen, then Pimsleur is good too.

 We have a comments and questions area at the bottom of this page, so please do leave your thoughts there.
-I would especially love to hear from anyone who has learned a language well by only studying with Duolingo for five minutes per day.
+I would especially love to hear from anyone who has learned a language well by ONLY studying with Duolingo and nothing else.

 If you like this review, please share it with your friends Facebook, Twitter, or your favorite social media.